 Pricing ($69 lifetime access for one person, or team plan)

-How do you like my selection?
-Have a favorite presentation software that’s not listed but can be a strong PowerPoint alternative?
+How do you like my PowerPoint alternatives selection?
+Have a favorite presentation software that’s not listed but could get to our ranking?
 I’m going to expand it over time, so I’d love to hear your voice in the comments below!

 By the way, check out the PowerPoint Templates from designers behind over 100 Ted Talks!